kintsugi-programmer/KintsugiStack/RUBY_ESSENTIALS/RUBY_ESSENTIALS.md

 end

 # Inheritance
-# classes can inherit form others classes using '<'
+# classes can inherit from others classes using '<'
-# inheriting allows to reuse code logic defined in prent class
+# inheriting allows to reuse code logic defined in parent class

 # parent class
 class Employee